-Ralphie can hardly believe his luck as the last ray of hope is extinguished by the jovially barked syllable bellowing out quieter by the second.
+Ralphie can hardly believe his luck as the last ray of hope is extinguished by the jovially barked syllable bellowing out quieter and quieter by the second.
 A minute later, a voice erupts over the intercom, “Santa has left the building.”

 Ralphie vents endless frustration to his friends, Flick and Schwartz, and other cohorts present during recess.
-The ceaseless complaints soon earn Ralphie a triple-dog-dare from a vagabond acquaintance to pinch a ten-dollar bill from his mother’s purse and buy the damn cheese himself.
+The ceaseless complaints soon earns Ralphie a triple-dog-dare from a vagabond acquaintance to pinch a ten-dollar bill from his mother’s purse and buy the damn cheese himself.
 A silent awkwardness briefly holds the clique as no schoolyard kid can refuse the obligatory demands and social dignity upheld from carrying out a triple-dog-dare.

 A montage ensues where we see Ralphie devising a fool-proof heist inspired in part by the Little Orphan Annie Secret Society radio program.
 The devious runt places a roller skate at the top of the staircase so when Randy runs down for dinner, he slips on said skate, tumbles down the steps and bangs his head against the woodwork.

-While the mother is distracted with the wailing and injured child, Ralphie slithers into the parents’ bedroom, slips the ten-dollar bill from a handbag and reappears at the top of the stairs showing a moderate concern for his brother’s misfortune, at which point Ralphie then glances at the camera with a shit eating grin on his face.
+While the mother is distracted with the wailing and injured child, Ralphie slithers into the parents’ bedroom, snips the ten-dollar bill from a handbag and reappears at the top of the stairs showing a moderate concern for his brother’s misfortune, at which point Ralphie then glances at the camera with a shit eating grin on his face.
 Oh boy, it worked!

-That evening, under the guilt-free covers of his bed and a flash light illuminating the appetizing snacks, Ralphie unwraps the first cheese stick and chews it down with a connoisseur’s zest, savoring each bite slowly as if it were his last meal.
+That evening, under the guilt-free covers of his bed and a flashlight illuminating the appetizing snacks, Ralphie unwraps the first cheese stick and chews it down with a connoisseur’s zest, savoring each bite slowly as if it were his last meal.

 He swoons over the tasty morsel.
 The high levels of sodium and saturated fat fondle his tastebuds with great affection while the casein molests his brain’s opioid receptors like crack cocaine.
 The cheese addiction sermons his mother gave him in the past brought forth waves of guilt, but hot damn did it taste good!

-Ralphie wolfs down several of the rectangular sticks but with each mouthful he chokes down a peculiar thought slowly emerges in his head.
-Why was each bite becoming less satisfying than the one before?
+Ralphie wolfs down several of the rectangular sticks, but with each mouthful he chokes down a peculiar thought slowly emerges in his head.
+Why was each bite becoming less and less satisfying than the one before?
 The aftertaste didn’t feel worthy of a Christmas theme either.
 Regardless of the uneasiness growing in his stomach, Ralphie continues to unwrap and hammer down most of the bag with an uncontrollable compulsion.

 The child gradually falls asleep with a loaded tummy and a lingering desire to vomit everything he had quickly devoured.